hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2-deploy-cli.md

 `kubectl version`{{execute}}

-In the first deployment we simply pass a few parameters that declare to Kubernetes our intent to make Nginx available.
+In the first deployment, we simply pass a few parameters that declare to Kubernetes our intent to make Nginx available.
 Use this command.

 `kubectl run nginx-one --image=nginx --generator=run-pod/v1 --port=80`{{execute}}